maliMirkec/personal-website/site/articles/announcing-code-line-daily.md

   - cld
   - open source
 thumbnail: Announcing_Code_Line_Daily_lty61j
-description: "Last week I released my side project: Code Line Daily.
+old_description: "Last week I released my side project: Code Line Daily.
 It is a quite straightforward project: a new line of code would be introduced every day.
 The lines are mostly frontend, PHP, and WordPress code.
 Here's how I build it!"
+description: Last week I launched Code Line Daily, a project featuring new frontend, PHP, and WordPress code every day.
+Learn how I built it.
 project:
   name: Code Line Daily
   href: https://cld.silvestar.codes